About Janice Tzuling Chik

 Beyond philosophy, she is classically trained in violin and piano, and an amateur vocalist.
 She has played in several orchestras, including the Princeton University Orchestra as Principal Chair, the Orlando Philharmonic Orchestra, and the Delaware Valley Philharmonic Orchestra.
 During her musical career she performed public masterclasses with Andrew Manze, the Tackas Quartet, and the Brentano Quartet.
 She was the winner of the 14th annual Tampa Bay Symphony Young Artist's Competition, the Orlando Music Society Piano Competition, and was twice awarded first prize in the FSMTA State Concerto Competition.
 She sang in the Schola Cantorum Princetoniensis at Princeton University, in its heyday.

-She currently lives in Ave Maria, FL, with her husband, Dr. Michael Breidenbach, an intellectual historian, and their son, Paul Thomas.
+She is married to the intellectual historian Dr. Michael Breidenbach, and has a son, Paul Thomas.
 They abscond to read and think on the beautiful sands of Naples, FL as frequently as possible.